Logo

 The sacrum controls the function of the bladder, bowels, and sexual organs.
 Depending on the severity of the injury, a sacral injury can result in the loss of these functions and paralysis or weakness of the hips and legs, feet, and genital organs.

 The shock and confusion associated with a spinal cord injury can be overwhelming.
 Dallas personal injury lawyer Jeff Benton can help.
-The Benton Law Firm offers dedicated and experienced legal representation for victims of traumatic injuries, including spinal cord injuries, brain injuries and wrongful death.
+Benton Accident & Injury Lawyers offers dedicated and experienced legal representation for victims of traumatic injuries, including spinal cord injuries, brain injuries and wrongful death.

 Ready to get the help you deserve?
 Call (214) 777-7777 or